icgncl/Dissima/README.md

 For the dataset "Shoulder Implant X-Ray Manufacturer Classification Data Set" is used from Stark et al. (2018) [1] and Urban et al. (2020) [2] works.

 ## Results
+The results can be improved by adding more images to datasets.
 ![result](https://github.com/icgncl/Dissimilarity-Between-Shoulder-Implants-with-Siamese-Neural-Network/blob/main/results.png?raw=true)